RndmCodeGuy20/Markdown-Files/SageNotes Practical 2.md

 >>> revolution_plot3d(x^2,(x,0,2),(0,2*pi),parallel_axis='x',show_curve=True)

 # Depending upon the limit / trange the curve is plotted completely or partially.
-# Parallel axis is the axis of revolution, ie., the curve is revolved around the axis.
+# Parallel axis is the axis of revolution, ie., the curve is revolved around that axis.
 # Limit of x is explicitly given, while needed.